Kidney pain

 Your kidneys sit on either side of your backbone (spine), between your ribcage and your hips.

-Back pain due to muscle problems is usually in your lower back.
-Pain due to kidney problems is usually deeper and higher in your back, under your ribs.
+Back pain due to muscle problems is usually felt in your lower back.
+Pain due to kidney problems may feel deeper and higher in your back, under your ribs.

 What causes kidney pain?

-Kidneys drain urine to the bladder via tubes called ureters.
-Your bladder is emptied via the urethra.
+Your kidneys drain urine to your bladder via tubes called 'ureters'.
+Your bladder is emptied through a narrow tube called the urethra.
 Problems in any of these areas can cause pain, and may be caused by:

 - kidney stones